Games & Quizzes

 /təˈɡeT͟Hər/

 self-confident, level-headed, or well organized.
-In the same place; not far in a family or group.
+With the same physical position.

 /ˈwelkəm/

 person with undergraduate or first academic degree.
 People who have a degree from a school, university.
-To get a degree from school, college, university.
+To move up from a position to a higher, better one.

 /ikˈsīdiNG/